aws-solutions-library-samples/guidance-for-custom-game-backend-hosting-on-aws/BackendFeatures/SimpleWebsocketChat/Readme.md

 This feature of the AWS Game Backend Framework showcases how you can host a WebSocket backend on AWS for simple chat application that supports the following features:

 * Set your user name (stored in an ElastiCache for Redis Serverless cluster)
-* Join a channel (using Pub/Sub mechanism of ElastiCache)
+* Join a channel (using Pub/Sub mechanism of Redis)
 * Leave a channel
 * Send a message to a channel